 Capital One Secured MasterCard Credit Card Review

-The Capital One Secured MasterCard doesn't pay any rewards on purchases (the Discover it Secured Card does), but that doesn't mean it's any less attractive.
+The Capital One Secured MasterCard doesn't pay any rewards on purchases, unlike the Discover It Secured Card, but that doesn't mean it's any less attractive.

-The APR is a steep 24.99% on purchases and cash advances, but normal for credit cards aimed at consumers with bad, low or no credit.
+The card has a steep APR of 24.99 percent on purchases and cash advances, but you'll find this same or higher APR on many credit cards aimed at consumers with bad, low or no credit.
 If you pay your balance in full each month and avoid cash advances, you won't have to pay any interest on your balance.

-Cash advances (which you should probably avoid) are charged a fee of $10 or 3%, whichever is greater.
+Cash advances have a fee of $10 or 3 percent, whichever is greater.
 Late payments are charged a fee up to $35.